 - (2) Prescribe the title and ballot language.
 The prescribed title and ballot language shall be printed on the face of the initiative petition proposing the law, along with the date they were prescribed by the board, prior to circulation of the initiative petition.
-No other summary of the proposed law shall be required to be printed on the initiative petition. - (3) Prepare the argument or explanation, or both, against the proposed law. - (D) Upon completion of review and certification as described in divisions B and C of this section, proponents may circulate the petition. - (E) The petition shall be required to bear the signatures of five percent or more of the electors of the state, including two and one-half percent or more of the electors from each of one-half or more of the counties, as determined by the total number of votes cast for the office of governor at the last preceding election for that office. - (F) Upon obtaining the required signatures, proponents shall submit the petition and signatures to the secretary of state for verification.
-Proponents of the law may propose a law to the General Assembly by filing with the secretary of state an initiative petition proposing a law at any time after the last day of May and before the first day of February of the following year.
+No other summary of the proposed law shall be required to be printed on the initiative petition. - (3) Prepare the explanation of the proposed law. - (D) Upon completion of review and certification as described in divisions B and C of this section, proponents may circulate the petition. - (E) The petition shall be required to bear the signatures of five percent or more of the electors of the state, including two and one-half percent or more of the electors from each of one-half or more of the counties, as determined by the total number of votes cast for the office of governor at the last preceding election for that office. - (F) Upon obtaining the required signatures, proponents shall submit the petition and signatures to the secretary of state for verification.
+Proponents of an initiative to propose a law to the General Assembly may do so by filing the initiative petition with the secretary of state at any time, but the petition must be filed with the secretary of state before the first day of February for the proposed law to be submitted to the voters at the general election that year.
+A proposed law filed with the secretary of state after the first day of February shall be submitted to the voters the general election in the following year.